Learn more Plan work more realistically with the new Workload Report based on team capacity.

 Work From Home Future Trends

-It doesn’t matter if you’re a part of a small or large company, telecommuting trends will continue to change the way we work.
-The percentage of companies working from home and the percentage of people who work from home will increase along with the number of available jobs that support this type of arrangement.
-Let’s examine predictions based on the remote work data.
+It doesn’t matter if you’re a part of a small or large company; telecommuting trends will continue to change the way we work.
+By analyzing remote working statistics from 2020–2024, as well as new data from 2025, we can now clearly see the trajectory of the market.
+Let’s examine the predictions based on this established remote work data.

-Upwork estimates that 32.6 million Americans will be working from home next year.
+Upwork estimated that 32.6 million Americans would be working from home by 2025.
+Current data confirms we have surpassed this figure.
 This statistic equates to about 22% of the global workforce.
 Based on this projection, we can safely assume that WFH trends in a continuous trajectory and there is no dip in sight.

 People who go to work full time in an office damage the environment by simply commuting with a car.
 One day working from home can cut emissions by 2%, while 2 to 4 days cuts greenhouse emissions by up to 29%.
 If we consider the whole week of remote work, cut emissions amount to a stunning 54%.